-Michael Staresinic - Mr. Staresinic is President and CFO of the Corporation.
-From December 2013 to June 2020, he was CFO and Managing Director of SRHI and its predecessor, SRC.
-He has nearly 20 years of executive and financial management experience with public and private corporations.
+Michael Staresinic - Mr. Staresinic assumed the role of CEO in 2021 and President in 2020.
+From December 2013 to June 2020, he was CFO and Managing Director of TVC and its predecessor, SRC.
+He has 20 years of executive and financial management experience with public and private corporations.
 Over his career, Mr. Staresinic has developed specific expertise in financings, restructurings, financial and internal reporting, strategic development and business planning, corporate governance, investor relations, regulatory compliance and treasury management.
 Mr. Staresinic is a Chartered Professional Accountant, Chartered Accountant, CFA® charterholder and a Chartered Alternative Investment Analyst.
 He holds an Honours Bachelor of Mathematics in Chartered Accountancy from the University of Waterloo and holds the ICD.D designation from the Institute of Corporate Directors.